-UK is home to the best-ranked universities in the world but the Canada education system has affordable tuition fees and living expenses.
+UK is home to the best-ranked universities in the world but the Canadian education system has affordable tuition fees and living expenses.

-Canada Education system is considered one the best globally, degrees accepted worldwide to the overall low cost of tuition fees with compromising the quality of education are one of the reasons Canada degrees are worth it.
+Canada’s Education system is considered one the best globally, degrees accepted worldwide to the overall low cost of tuition fees without compromising the quality of education are one of the reasons Canada degrees are worth it.

 Hopefully, this article served as a guide for you to understand the Canadian education system.
 If you are looking to study, work or settle in Canada but are not sure about how to get started with it then the expert counselors at Leverage Edu can assist you in the application process so that you can take the right step towards kickstarting your career.